bentoml/BentoML/docs/source/guides/configurations.rst

 ``monitoring``
 ^^^^^^^^^^^^^^

 ``monitoring`` allows you to collect logs and keep track of the performance and health of a Service for maintaining its reliability and efficiency.
 By default, BentoML provides a built-in monitoring mechanism, while you can customize it by setting a configuration file in YAML.

-For more information, see :doc:`/guides/observability/monitoring-and-data-collection`.
+Here is an example:

 .. code-block:: python